To restore the tooth

 Resin (A composite material)

-Resin, or composite, fillings are made of a glass filler particle held together with a plastic or “resin.”
-Composite fillings are bonded into the tooth with a special light and can be used in front teeth or back teeth, in small- to mid-sized cavities.
+Resin, or composite, fillings are made of a glass filler particle held together with a plastic.
+Composite fillings are bonded into the tooth with a special light and can be used in small- to mid-sized cavities in both the front and back of the mouth.

 Commonly Asked Questions About Resin